THIS WORLD LISTENS

-The port of New Nassau was, as far as I could remember from a trip I made to the Bahamas in my teens, not very much like the original port of Nassau.
+The port of New Nassau was, as far as I could remember from a trip I made in my teens, not very much like the original port of Nassau.
 Which was itself named for an even older Nassau in Germany, which wasn’t even anywhere near the sea.

 Old Nassau, as the residents of the World Facing calls it, was on a flat strip of land in an archipelago of shoals and low-lying islands that barely impinged on the horizon.
 The Bahamas.